 How to Check if your Mac Malware Definitions List is Updated

-The malware protecting Mac OS X Security Update will automatically download and update it’s malware definitions list from Apple, but if you’re like me you probably want to know how to manually check if the list is updated or not.
+The malware protecting Mac OS X Security Update will automatically download and update it’s malware definitions list from Apple, but if you’re like me you probably want to know how to manually check if the malware list is updated or not.

-Check When the Mac Malware Definitions List was Last Updated
+How to Check When the Mac Malware Definitions List was Last Updated

 - Launch the Terminal (/Applications/Utilities/)